Student Handbook Sub Banner

 This Plan provides benefits for a covered injury or Sickness ("Loss") which occurs during your term of coverage under this Plan.
 The expenses for the Loss must also be incurred during your term of coverage under this Plan.

 The Plan does not pay for expenses payable by any other insurance of pre-payment plan.

 To provide maximum benefits at low cost, the Plan covers only hospital care and surgery except where otherwise noted.
-Athletic injuries, other than interscholastic or intercollegiate sports, are covered.
+Athletic injuries, other than interscholastic or intercollegiate sports, are not covered.